stephenjkaplan/stephenjkaplan.github.io/_posts/2020-08-25-speech-accent-classifier.md

 ![MFCC](/images/2020-08-25/mfcc.jpeg)

 <small>
-It looks good, but what does it mean?
+MFCC Plot: It looks good, but what does it mean?
 </small>

 The data was easy to acquire (a simple .csv download).
 However, in order to add a learn element to the project, I